Srijith-rkr/KAUST-Whisper-Adapter/README.md

 ### Reference

-If you consider this work may be useful for your research, please consider to cite this paper.
+If you consider this work would be related or useful for your research, please consider to cite this paper.
 Thank you!

 ```bib
 @inproceedings{radhakrishnan2023parameter,